Most songwriters don’t have a creativity problem. They have a finishing problem.

 If 80% of your songs are sitting half-finished, chances are you're stuck in Songwriter Limbo.

-The good news?
-There are clear signs you can spot—and simple steps to get unstuck.
+The good news is there are clear signs you can spot, and simple steps to get unstuck.

 1. You Keep Rewriting the First Verse

-Endless tweaking feels productive, but it’s really procrastination in disguise.
-If you’ve rewritten your first verse 12 times and still don’t have a chorus, you’re not refining—you’re stalling.
+Endless tweaking feels productive, but it's really procrastination in disguise.
+If you've rewritten your first verse 12 times and still don't have a chorus, that's not refining.
+That's stalling.

 Try this instead: